Ariiieee/aurora/README.md

-# A U R O R A is a Picture Sharing Social Media Web Application
+# A U R O R A
+# A Picture Sharing Social Media Web Application